 This program is specifically designed for students seeking Minnesota licensure (grades 5-12 or 9-12).
 Note: more than four years are required to complete the licensure requirements unless students enter the college with advanced standing.

 Required courses CHM 1110, 1120, 2200, 2210, 3000,3240,3460,4020,4060; BIO 1104; PSC 1202, 2001,2002,4150; MTH 2211; NSC 3333, 3335; EDU 1540, 1505, 2102, 2200, 2300, 2800, 2805, 3250, 3800, 4700, 4710.
 Registration in all EDU courses 2500 or higher requires acceptance into the EDU program.
 The student should have both a chemistry and education faculty advisor.

-The minor is designed to provide basic competency in general, organic, and analytical chemistry for students not majoring in biochemistry or chemistry.
-Required courses: CHM1110,1120, 2200, 2210, and 3000.
-No substitutions or exchanges are permitted for these courses.
+The minor is designed to provide basic competency in chemistry for students not majoring in chemistry or biochemistry.

 Students apply for admission to the chemistry or biochemistry major in the spring semester of their second year or after they have completed CHM 1110, 1120, 2200, 2210, and 3000.
 A completed application to major form is submitted to the department chair.
 Application to the minor may be made to the department chair after completing CHM 1110, 1120, and 2200.